wttw/aboutmyemail/README.md

 ## Utilities

-Two small commandline utilities are included that use the API. `aboutmyemail` will submit a message for processing, `setbranding` allows uploading content to a white label site.
+Two small commandline utilities are included that use the API. `aboutmyemail` will submit a message for processing, `amemanage` provides features for managing a whitelabel site.

 Both utilities require an API key to use.